 Microbenchmarks

 Veeksha provides self-contained CLI microbenchmarks that isolate specific inference operations for precise measurement.
-Each microbenchmark has its own entrypoint, generates results tables, CSV files, JSON output, and plots.
+Each microbenchmark has its own subcommand, generates results tables, CSV files, JSON output, and plots.

 All microbenchmark output is written to <output_dir>/<type>/<timestamp>/ with a latest symlink for convenience.